 When it comes to Jessenia Pothos, think of it as that laid-back buddy who somehow manages to make your space feel warmer and more inviting the moment it walks — or rather, grows — through the door.

-Vibrant, heart-shaped leaves and undemanding nature, everything you could want in a friend?
-Maybe just an indoor plant.
+Vibrant, heart-shaped leaves and an undemanding nature — everything you could want in a friend?
+Maybe just in an indoor plant.

-Ready to become best buds with this easy-going plant?
-Read on and discover everything you need to know about Jessenia Pothos care, from its ideal growing conditions, propagation, and how to deal with the most common issues that come up.
+Ready to become best buds with this easygoing houseplant?
+We’ll tell you everything you need to know about Jessenia Pothos care, from its ideal growing conditions, propagation, and how to deal with the most common issues that come up.